-The energy source, the materials from which the dispersing device and the detector are constructed must be appropriate for the range of wavelength scanned and as transparent as possible to the radiation.
-For UV measurements, the cells and optical components are typically made of quartz and ethanol, hexane, water or dioxan are usually chosen as solvents.
+The energy source must be appropriate for the wavelengths of radiation being scanned.
+The materials from which the dispersing device and the detector are constructed must be as transparent as possible to wavelengths being scanned.
+For UV measurements, the cells and optical components are typically made of quartz and ethanol, hexane, water or dioxane are usually chosen as solvents.